 John Chadwick is an AEROSOL TECHNICAL EXPERT with 35 years of Aerosol Industry experience.
-Mr. Chadwick has designed State of the Art Aerosol Laboratories for Fortune 500 aerosol marketers.
-He's assisted multiple clients in identifying, analyzing, and resolving product development, manufacturing, and quality related problems.
+Mr. Chadwick has designed State-of-the-Art Aerosol Laboratories for Fortune 500 aerosol marketers.
+He's assisted multiple clients in identifying, analyzing, and resolving product development, manufacturing, and quality-related problems.

-Mr. Chadwick has also advised Quality Departments of contract packagers on the design and implementation of upgrades to their existing aerosol quality assurance systems, and provided Quality Control Procedures to support the launch of new and improved aerosol products.
+Mr. Chadwick has also advised Quality Departments of contract packagers on the design and implementation of upgrades to their existing aerosol quality assurance systems and provided Quality Control Procedures to support the launch of new and improved aerosol products.

-Mr. Chadwick has invented new technology, receiving issued and pending Patents in multiple areas of Aerosol Technology including Household Products, Hair Care, Cooking Release Sprays, VOC Reduction, and many more.
+Mr. Chadwick has invented a new technology, receiving issued and pending Patents in multiple areas of Aerosol Technology including Household Products, Hair Care, Cooking Release Sprays, VOC Reduction, and many more.
 His broad experience includes the following types of aerosols:

 Household Products - oven cleaners, polishes, insecticides, air fresheners, dusters, etc.

 Health and Beauty Products (HAB) - hairsprays, deodorants, mousse aerosols